Stephen Flynn elected as new SNP leader at Westminster

 The SNP is currently the third-largest party in the House of Commons with 44 MPs.

-Mr Blackford announced last Thursday that he stepping down from the role but insisted he had not been pressured to do so despite report that Mr Flynn has enough support among the party's MPs to defeat him.
+Mr Blackford announced last Thursday that he stepping down from the role but insisted he had not been pressured to do so despite reports that Mr Flynn has enough support among the party's MPs to defeat him in a vote at the Westminster group's AGM.

 He has said he will continue as the MP for Ross, Skye and Lochaber and has also accepted a new role at the centre of the SNP's independence campaign.

-Many SNP MPs were said to have been angry at Mr Blackford urging them to give "absolute full support" to SNP MP Patrick Grady, who was suspended for sexual misconduct, earlier this year.
+Many SNP MPs were said to have been angry at Mr Blackford urging them to give "absolute full support" to former SNP chief whip Patrick Grady, who was suspended from the party and the Commons for sexual misconduct earlier this year.

 The new Westminster leader has been installed just a fortnight after the Supreme Court ruled that the Scottish government cannot hold a second independence referendum without the UK government's consent.

-Ms Sturgeon had wanted to hold a vote next October but now says she will use the next general election as a "de facto referendum".
+Ms Sturgeon had wanted to hold a vote next October but now says she will use the next general election as a "de facto referendum". - a move that is said to have unsettled some SNP MPs who fear they could potentially lose their seats as a result.

+Scottish Conservative chairman Craig Hoy said the defeat of Ms Thewliss - widely assumed to be Ms Sturgeon's preferred candidate - was a "personal humiliation" for the first minister and "lays bare the deep splits within the SNP".

+He added: "It is clear that the first minister's once-iron grip on her party is slipping.

 Who is Stephen Flynn?